AnggaR96s/Reforestation/README.md

-## Why did Sweden start painting barcodes on the sides of their battleships?
-So they could Scandinavian.
+## Why didn't the number 4 get into the nightclub?
+Because he is 2 square.